Energinet-DataHub/ARCHIVED-geh-charges/source/GreenEnergyHub.Charges/source/GreenEnergyHub.Charges.ApplyDBMigrationsApp/README.md

 `<connection string>` must be replaced with the correct connection string for the database, possibly encapsulated with `"`

-If seed data or test data should also be applied, add the relevant of these arguments: `includeSeedData`, `includeTestData`.
+Model scripts are always applied, if seed data or test data should also be applied, add the relevant of these arguments: `includeSeedData`, `includeTestData`.

 It's possible to do a dry run with the parameter `dryRun`.
 All scripts will be run inside a transaction that will be rolled back afterwards.